ray-project/ray/doc/source/development.rst

 **Steps**

 1. Enable Developer mode on Windows 10 systems.
+This is necessary so git can create symlinks.

    1. Open Settings app;
    2. Go to "Update & Security";